-It is the most famous pagoda in Pathein.
-If you follow the Pathein River till it empties into the Adman Sea you’ll reach Cape Mawtin (Mawtinson), site of a well-known festival during the lunar month of Tabodwe (February, March).
-On the seaside of the Cape is a sandy beach and the revered Pagoda Maw Tin Son.
-It is very surprising to note that the pagoda is water-logged all the year round except in the days of the annual festival.
-The seawater is out well beyond the pagoda during the festival and lots of stalls dealing with all sorts of local products, seafood, ornaments, made of seashells, and lodging houses, built of bamboo for the revellers mushroom on the beach.
-Once the festival is over, the water is up and covered the beach.
-It seems that the pagoda is located on the sea.
+The Mawtinson is the most famous pagoda in Pathein.
+If you follow the Pathein River untill it empties into the Adman Sea you’ll reach Cape Mawtin (Mawtinson), where a large festival is hosted during the lunar months of Tabodwe in February and March.
+On the seaside of the cape is a sandy beach where the revered Pagoda Mawtinson is located.
+It is very surprising to note that the pagoda is water-logged all year round except in the days of its annual festival.
+The seawater pulls back from the pagoda area during the festival and gives leeway for vendors to set up stalls to sell various local products, food, and other delicacies.
+Once the festival is over, the water returns and engulfs the beach once more; making the pagoda look like it was built in the sea.

 I'd like to tell you that we had a wonderful time in Myanmar and all travel arrangements were perfect...